 Internship Matching Process

 Accepted Summer Links students will be given online access to information submitted by selected internship host sites during Week 10 of Winter Quarter.
 Over spring break, students will review job descriptions and rank their top 10 internship sites at which to interview.
 The Summer Links Director will then sort all interview requests and provide a list of five organizations for each student to interview in the following weeks.
-Students will then participate in 30-45 minute in-person interviews with prospective internship supervisor at the organization during Weeks 2 and 3.
+Students will then participate in 30-45 minute in-person interviews with prospective internship supervisor at the organization during Weeks 1 through 3.
 Students are asked to rank their top 5 choices, and internship host sites also rank their top 5 choices for interns.
-UCSC will make the final matches based on the feedback provided by Week 4 of the Spring Quarter.
+UCSC will make the final matches based on the feedback provided by Week 6 of the Spring Quarter.